stephanietc/stephanietc.github.io/_projects/datagovprivacy.md

 ![A fountain pen lying on top of a grid paper with a sketch: a heart, a person, a data signal, and a padlock.]({{ site.url }}{{ site.baseurl }}\assets\images\projects\datagovprivacy.jpg)

 As a strategist, my current focus is on health data governance and privacy policy.
-I apply my strengths in corporate planning and project management to research, analyze, and advise on strategy that serves and protects the public.
+I apply my strengths in corporate planning and project management to research, analyze, and advise on strategy.